sjtrimble/angular/aio/content/tutorial/getting-started.md

 There are many valid ways you can break down your application into components.
 In this tutorial, we won't be separating our top bar, side nav, or product list into components.

 Each component in Angular has a template and a class.
 The template determines what will be rendered to the screen, and the class determines the data and functionality of the component.
 You can nest components by referring to another component's selector in the same way that you would use an HTML element.
-If you have an `app-product-preview` component, you can nest one with `<app-product-preview><app-product-preview>`.
+If you have an `app-product-preview` component, you can nest one with `<app-product-preview></app-product-preview>`.

 ## Live Editing with StackBlitz

-To demonstrate the use of Angular, we'll open an empty application using StackBlitz.
+To demonstrate the use of Angular, you'll open an empty application using StackBlitz.
 StackBlitz allows us to get started building an Angular application without needing any local tooling or installs.
 Once you are comfortable with the basics, we recommend downloading and installing the [Angular CLI](https://cli.angular.io) for local development.

 [Get your own environment](https://stackblitz.com/fork/angular)